-The Pacific Ocean recedes, revealing exposed rock, cradling pools of still salt water.
+The Pacific Ocean recedes, revealing exposed rock, cradling pools of still saltwater.
 Inside these tide pools, miniature colorful displays of ocean habitat dwell, waiting to be discovered.
-Starfish the color of sunsets are neighbors to purple and green sea anemones and dark purple sea urchins in Lincoln City’s tide pools.
-A rush of colors envelops the rocky ocean shores, home to tiny darting fish and Hermit crabs looking for a new home.
+Starfish the color of sunsets are neighbors to purple and green sea anemones and dark purple sea urchins.
+A rush of colors envelops the rocky ocean shores, home to tiny darting fish, and Hermit crabs looking for a new home.
 These are a few of the tide pool creatures you will discover here.

 With seven miles of sandy beach, the theater of the Pacific Ocean is on full display as the sun begins to melt into the waves.
-Whether you are strolling the beaches, searching for precious gems or curled with your loved ones by a beach bonfire, catching the last streams of light as the sky lights up in brilliant red and orange, fading into softer pinks, purples, and eventually dusky blues.
+Whether you are strolling the beaches, searching for precious gems, or curled with your loved ones by a beach bonfire, watching the sunset never gets old.
 The sunsets in Lincoln City are the best natural fireworks to catch at the end of the day.

-Dig your hands and shovels into the golden sands of Lincoln City’s beaches to craft and create castles, creatures and worlds as the Pacific roars in the background.
-Make a cityscape out of wet sand and decorate it with agates and driftwood.
-Every August, the Sandcastle Contest is held at Siletz Bay, a wondrous, fun-filled weekend celebrating one of Lincoln City's best adventures—playing on our beaches.
+Dig your hands and shovels into the golden sandy beaches in Lincoln City to craft and create castles, creatures, and worlds as the Pacific Ocean roars in the background.
+Make a cityscape out of wet sand and decorate it with shells, agates, driftwood or whatever other treasures you find.
+Every August, the Sandcastle Contest is held at Siletz Bay, a wondrous, fun-filled weekend celebrating one of Lincoln City's best adventures - immersing yourself on our beaches.

 Walking along the beach, with the sound of the ocean in your ears, something gleams in the sand up ahead.
 A beautiful, multi-colored blown glass float is nestled there, amongst the beach grass and driftwood.
 Congratulations—you have found a Finders Keepers glass float.
 The best part?
 You found it, you get to keep it.
 Year-round glass floats are hidden along Lincoln City’s seven miles of beach.
 Grab your shoes and keep your eyes open for something sparkling in the sand.